ysflghou/backend-coding-challenge/README.md

 }
 ```

-In case of an exception, the api returns a NotFount result with the error message.
+In case of an exception, the api returns a NotFound result with the error message.

-Note that the implemetation is basic without authentication nor rate limiting.
+Note that the implementation is basic without authentication nor rate limiting.